 The third full-option choice is sleeping bags for 3,000 won a pop, but an air mattress already comes with the basic tent cost (50,000 won per night), so I was plenty happy with the mattress and heating pads.
 Made things comfy and cozy when it came time to dim the lights and watch scary movies!

 Before that, my companion and I grilled out, cooking up sausages and sides alongside an assortment of craft beer.
-The Namcheon campsite offers sink areas and sponges for washing dishes before you turn them back in (you might want to bring your own towels) as well as a kitchen area with fridges and a microwave for storing and preparing food.
+The Namcheon campsite offers sink areas and sponges for washing dishes before you turn them back in (pro tip: In addition to oven mitts, bring your own towels) as well as a kitchen area with fridges and a microwave for storing and preparing food.
 Behind that area are shower rooms.

 With all these amenities at your fingertips, really all you have to bring to the camp is your food and drink!
 When you’re done with all the borrowed equipment, simply fold or pack it up, and you’re all set to trek back home.

 Are you ready for camping in Korea?
-I highly recommend Namcheon inside of Sobaeksan park; the only other full-option campsite is Daddonjae inside Woraksan park in Jecheon.
-Disclaimer: if you’re a outdoors lightweight, then, as of now (Halloween eve), you’ve missed the window for mild-ish weather camping, but tuck this article away for spring, or, hell — venture out there in the winter, you all-weather goddess!)
+I highly recommend Namcheon inside of Sobaeksan park; the only other full-option campsite in the National Park Service system is Daddonjae inside Woraksan park in Jecheon.
+Disclaimer: if you’re an outdoors lightweight, then, as of now (Halloween eve), you’ve missed the window for mild-ish weather camping, but tuck this article away for spring, or, hell — venture out there in the winter, you all-weather goddess!)

-Whichever camping site or experience you choose, the Korea National Park Service’s English website is wonderfully robust and helpful in exploring and reserving camping spots; you must register and login to see full details of each site, as well as reserve.
-There are pictures aplenty, campsite maps, oh, the site runs perfectly on Chrome (check out my earlier gripe about website woes).
+Whichever camping site or experience you choose, the KNPS’ English website is wonderfully robust and helpful in exploring and reserving camping spots; you must register and login to see full details of each site, as well as reserve.
+There are pictures aplenty, campsite maps, and oh, yeah — the site runs perfectly on Chrome (check out my earlier gripe about website woes).